 An analysis of altruism.

-[Article updated on 17 August 2016.]
+[Article revised on 9 August 2020.]

 The bottom line, I think, is this.
-There can be no such thing as an ‘altruistic’ act that does not involve some element of self-interest, no such thing, for example, as an altruistic act that does not lead to some degree, no matter how small, of pride or satisfaction.
-Therefore, an act should not be written off as selfish or self-motivated simply because it includes some inevitable element of self-interest.
-The act can still be counted as altruistic if the ‘selfish’ element is accidental; or, if not accidental, then secondary; or, if neither accidental nor secondary, then undetermining.
+There can be no such thing as an ‘altruistic’ act that does not involve some element of self-interest, no such thing, for example, as an altruistic act that does not lead to some degree, no matter how small, of pride or validation or satisfaction.
+Accordingly, an act should not be written off as selfish or self-motivated simply because it includes some small and inevitable element of self-interest.
+The act can still be counted as altruistic if the ‘selfish’ element is accidental; or, if not accidental, then secondary; or, if neither accidental nor secondary, then un-determining.

-Adapted from Heaven and Hell: The Psychology of the Emotions.
+Neel Burton is author of Heaven and Hell: The Psychology of the Emotions and other books.